schuelermine/schuelermine/README.md

 - [hextra](https://github.com/schuelermine/hextra): A suite of miscellaneous functions for Haskell.
 - [shell-terminal-configs](https://github.com/schuelermine/shell-terminal-configs): Some nice-looking (in my opinion) shell configs.
 Currently for Fish and Powershell.
 - [gaussian](https://github.com/schuelermine/hextra): A Haskell library for Gaussian integers.
-Currently is missing division functionality (should be possible, ℤ² is a Eucliden domain).
+Currently is missing division functionality (should be possible, ℤ² is a euclidean domain).

 ### Web Presence & Contact